-After all, each country has their own traditional food and has some things that you just don't find elsewhere.
+After all, each country has its own traditional food and has some things that you just won’t find elsewhere.
 For example, when I lived in China, I learned to love munching on pickled chicken feet while I drank beer!

 Oh, and this is going to be an ongoing list that I add to over time, so please add your own ideas in the comment section.
 I’m sure the list is going to get crazier as time goes on, lol.

 Most Famous Flavor Combos!

 Reese’s Cups might be the classic example of peanut butter and chocolate, but the flavor combination can be found in all sorts of food.

 The high fat nature of both ingredients is probably one reason why the two flavors complement each other so well, although the saltiness of the peanut butter against the sweetness of the chocolate certainly doesn’t hurt anything.